SQL Cheat Sheet with Commands & Description (2026)

 Command Description

-SELECT * FROM table1; select the table
+SELECT * FROM table1; Select every column from the table

-SELECT t1,t2,t3, t4 FROM table1; we are only interested in getting only the t1, t2, t3 and t4 fields only.
+SELECT t1, t2, t3, t4 FROM table1; We are only interested in getting the t1, t2, t3 and t4 fields.

-SELECT column_name|value|expression [AS] alias_name; Alias field names syntax
+SELECT column_name | value | expression [AS] alias_name; Alias field names syntax

 SQL WHERE clause with AND, OR, IN, NOT IN commands